Asalaamu Alaikum waramatluahi wabrakatahu (May the peace, the mercy, and the blessings of Allah (God) be upon you).

 This I find extremely helpful because it’s useful in boosting my mood (When I see all I truly do instead of feeling like a failure)

 This helps me improve my self in character, spirituality, self-improvement and all things.
 It’s helpful to see everything on paper.

-*Gratitude- When you aren’t used to always being grateful or if you live in a argumentative environment be it home, work, school etc it’s hard to know where to begin doing this.
+*Gratitude- When you aren’t used to always being grateful or if you live in an argumentative environment be it home, work, school, etc it’s hard to know where to begin doing this.
 I mean, sure we’re grateful, right?
-I mean we say thank you to people for ALL they do for us, we thank Our Lord non stop for all of our blessings…. or we try to anyhow.
+I mean we say thank you to people for ALL they do for us, we thank Our Lord non-stop for all of our blessings…. or we try to anyhow.

 Imagine walking with no hands, no vision, no legs.
 Some people have these pebbles in their road yet are more grateful than us!
 SubhanAllah May Allah guide and forgive us Aameen

 “My sin burdened me heavily.
 But when I measured it against Your Grace, O Lord, Your forgiveness came out greater.” – Imam Shafii